tlove123/portaudiosharp/trunk/readme.txt

 1) To use the PortAudioSharp bindings you must have the PortAudio v.19 library installed on your system, you can find PortAudio source code at http://www.portaudio.com
+   Under Windows the PortAudio DLL must be named "PortAudio.dll", so rename this file if necessary.
-   If you are using a Linux/Unix system you will have to compile and install the libportaudio.so library, if you use Windows you will need to build a PortAudio.dll library.
+   If you are using a Linux/Unix system you will have to compile and install the "libportaudio.so" library.

 2) If you are using a source distribution of PortAudioSharp you need to compile it.